 The solution offers a full suite of advanced security features, This includes custom data retention rules and enterprise key management (EKM).

 The enterprise key management allows you to control your own encryption keys and has now been improved upon, giving you Box KeySafe.

-KeySafe provides businesses with independent control over their encryption keys without sacrificing the collaboration features and user experience of Box.
+KeySafe provides businesses with independent control over their encrypted keys without sacrificing the collaboration features and user experience of Box.